m0rtadelo/ntlm-client/README.md

-# ntlm-client
+# Description

 A node.js http(s) client that allows to request unprotected and protected content using `Basic`, `NTLM v1` or `NTLM v2` authentication methods without using any dependency, uses native `http` and `https` nodejs modules.

+`NTLM` authentication method will be used first if the server allows.
+If fails, `Basic` authentication will be used.
+This order cannot be changed but an authentication method (NTLM or Basic) can be used by default if needed.

 > module with no DEPENDENCIES (low vulnerabilities)

-This module is compatible with `Javascript` and `Typescript` projects and can work with or without session manager.
+This module is compatible with `Javascript` and `Typescript` projects and can work with or without session/cookie manager.

 > CommonJS and ES6 compatible

-## Installation
+# Installation

 To use it in your project you must execute:
 ```
 npm install --save ntlm-client
 ```

-## Usage
+# Usage

-Usage examples of this module.
 You must import the module with `import` or `require` key:
 ```javascript
 // ES6 import format
 import { NtlmClient } from 'ntlm-client';